The Unstructured Platform API is separate from Unstructured Serverless API services.

 To use the Unstructured Platform API, you must have:

-• An Unstructured account, created through one of the following means:
+• An Unstructured account, created through the For Developers page, with one of the following plans:

-• An Unstructured API key, created through the Unstructured account console.
+• An Unstructured API key, created through your Unstructured account console.

 If you signed up through the For Enterprise page, your API key creation process might be different.
 For API key creation guidance, email Unstructured Sales at sales@unstructured.io.